z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 You can add `NOEDF` to any `EXEC CICS` command if you wish that command to be excluded from a CEDF session.

-You can add `NOEDF` to the mz390 command if you wish all CEDF intercepts in that program excluded.
+You can add `NOEDF` option to the compile or assembly command if you wish all CEDF intercepts in that program excluded.

 ## Command reference - General Commands